-credit card.
-No Moreover, Ms. Hargrave also admitted that "[a]fter telling consumers that they had been approved for a credit card, H&A required consumers to pay a fee before H&A would agree to issue the credit card."
-Thus, it is undisputed that H&A violated Section 310.4(a)(4) of the TSR by requesting and receiving advance payment after having guaranteed every consumer who responded to H&A's ads would receive a credit card.
+MasterCard credit card, for such consumers.78 The Admissions of H&A and Latrese Hargrave provide unquestionable substantiation that H&A guaranteed approval to everyone who applied for a credit card.79 Moreover, Ms. Hargrave also admitted that "[a]fter telling consumers that they had been approved for a credit card, H&A required consumers to pay a fee before H&A would agree to issue the credit card."80 Thus, it is undisputed that H&A violated Section 310.4(a)(4) of the TSR by requesting and receiving advance payment after guaranteeing everyone who responded to H&A's ads would receive a credit card.